mparchment/salsabil-io/src/content/blog/lugha.md

 - *Al-Khulasah Al-Alfiyyah* by Abu Abdullah b.
 Malik

 Also known as *Afliyyat Ibn Malik*, this poem is commonly studied in schools throughout the Arab world.
-All the manahij of studying nahw go back to the Afilyyah, and one should memorize it given the time.
-It must be studied with the well-known commentary of Ibn Aqil, then follow it up by reading the commentary of al-Ushmuni.
-Complement this by reading *Ma’ani al-Nahw* by Fadil al-Samarra’i
+All the manahij of studying nahw go back to Ibn Malik's *Afilyyah*, and one should memorize it given the time.
+Study it with the well-known commentary of Ibn Aqil, then follow that up by reading the commentary of al-Ushmuni.
+Complement this by reading *Ma’ani al-Nahw* by Fadil al-Samarra’i.

-- *Tasrif al-'Izzi* by 'Abd al-Wahhab al-Zajani
+- *Tasrif al-'Izzi* by 'Abd al-Wahhab al-Zanjani

 Read it with al-Taftazani's well-known commentary.
 Complement this with *Taysir al-I'lal wa'l-Ibdal* by 'Abd al-'Alim Ibrahim.